Spinazzola inspired by failed Inter move

-The former Juventus man addressed the issue on Friday and, with 15 league appearances this season, explained how he was hurt by the claims.
+The former Juventus man addressed the issue on Saturday (AEST) and, with 15 league appearances this season, explained how he was hurt by the claims.

 Spinazzola suggested he had been motivated since January as a result.